wiredtiger44/.NETCodingStandards/README.md

   - [2.3](#DetailedErrorMessages) **Detailed Error Messages**: Error messages should provide enough detail so that the user knows what the problem is and can identify the record causing the problem.

     > Why?
 Errors that aren't detailed confuse users and can make applications hard to debug.

+<a name="ErrorMessagesSecurity"></a><a name="2.4"></a>
+  - [2.4](#ErrorMessagesSecurity) **Error Message Security**: Care should be taken to make sure Error messages don't contain information that could be helpful in breaking security.

+    > Why?
+Providing too much detail or specific information in an error is a security concern.
+Limit the amount of detail displayed in a message for privacy.
+Limit the type of information provided based on environment.
+For example, more in Dev, less in Prod.

 ## Naming Conventions
 <a name="Meaningful Names"></a><a name="3.1"></a>